heremaps/xyz-documentation/docs/api/devguide/workwithfeatures.md

 ## Validation Errors

-If you are using the validation feature, you sometimes will get an error message when uploading or modifying features, such as this one:
+If you are using the validation feature, you sometimes will get an error message when uploading or modifying features, such as the following:

 ```JSON
 {